westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `int PetLevel`: The current combat pet level of the player the projectile belongs to.

 * `List<NPC> PossibleTargetNPCs`: All possible NPC targets, ordered by proximity to the most relevant target.

-* `int SearchRange`: The range (in pixels) over which the tactic enemy selection should search.
-Updated automatically for pets, set in the "Register..." `mod.Call` for minions.

 * `NPC TargetNPC`: The NPC selected as most relevant based on the minion's current tactic and search range.
 `null` if none are available.